-In 1995, the late great David Bowie and Trent Reznor of Nine Inch Nails joined together during their Outside Tour, to perform a gorgeously haunting electric version of “Hurt”, Reznor’s banner ode to the tragedy of addiction from the 1994 album The Downward Spiral.
+In 1995, David Bowie and Trent Reznor of Nine Inch Nails teamed up during their Outside Tour, to perform a gorgeously haunting electric version of “Hurt”, Reznor’s banner ode to the tragedy of addiction from the 1994 album The Downward Spiral.

 In 2013, Reznor spoke with Studio Q about the profound effect that Bowie had on his music.